laminas-api-tools/documentation/recipes/join-tables.md

 $select = $sql->select();
 ```

-You will then use the zend-db SQL DSL to build the statement you wish to execute.
+You will then use the laminas-db SQL DSL to build the statement you wish to execute.
 To follow our original examples, we'll first generate a statement we can use to
 pull all users with their associated cities: